ravendb/bootcamp/src/Unit-2/lesson3/README.md

 of the Lucene engine.
 Here we are only accepting a list of terms and projecting the results into a common result format.

-We will talk more about the "Projection" magic in the future.

 ### Step 6: Use the `Search` utility function

 ````csharp